Musti4096/aws_devops_workshop/devops/hands-on/kubernetes/kubernetes-05-managing-secrets-and-configmaps/README.md

 echo "greeting: Hei" > config
 ```

 Note that, the comman notation used in key-value pairs is to use `key= value` notation, but this is not an obligatory.
-The notation actualy depends on the applicaiton implementation that will parse and use these files.
+The notation actualy depends on the applicaton implementation that will parse and use these files.

 - Look at the other example files that look like below